-SCOTCAT Credits: 40 SCQF Level 11 Semester: 2 Planned timetable: To be arranged.
+- SCOTCAT Credits: 40 SCQF Level 11 Semester: 2 Planned timetable: To be arranged.
 This module offers a directed reading project designed to encourage the development of skills of historical analysis through concentrated study of a topic chosen by the student.
 The project offers the student the opportunity to develop skills of research, analysis and presentation prior to the dissertation.
 As such, it will serve as a useful transition between the more structured teaching which characterises undergraduate work and the independence of postgraduate dissertations.
 The project will generally take the form of a bibliographical essay or primary research on a narrowly defined topic, but the guidelines are sufficiently flexible to accommodate new developments in learning and information dissemination.
 Programme module type: Optional for Central and East European Studies, Early Modern History, Environmental History, Modern History, Reformation Studies and The Book.
 History and Techniques of Analysis Postgraduate Programmes.
 Learning and teaching methods and delivery: Weekly contact: 2-hour seminars.

-Assessment pattern: Coursework = 100%
+Assessment pattern: Coursework = 100% Module Co-ordinator: Team taught

-Module Co-ordinator: Dr M McLean

-Lecturer(s)/Tutor(s): By arrangement
+SC5052 Directed Reading in Scottish History

-SC5052 Directed Reading in Scottish History SCOTCAT Credits: 40 SCQF Level 11 Semester: 1 or 2 Planned timetable: To be arranged.
+Directed Reading in Scottish History SCOTCAT Credits: 40 SCQF Level 11 Semester: 1 or 2 Planned timetable: To be arranged.
 A directed reading project designed to encourage the development of skills of historical analysis through concentrated study of a topic chosen by the student.
 The project offers the student the opportunity to develop skills of research, analysis and presentation prior to the dissertation.
 As such, it will serve as a useful transition between the more structured teaching which characterises undergraduate work and the independence of postgraduate dissertations.
 The project will generally take the form of a bibliographical essay or primary research on a narrowly defined topic, but the guidelines are sufficiently flexible to accommodate new developments in learning and information dissemination.
 Programme module type: Compulsory for Scottish Historical Studies Postgraduate Programme.
 Optional for Reformation Studies Postgraduate Programme.
-Learning and teaching methods and delivery: Weekly contact: Fortnightly tutorial.
-Assessment pattern: Coursework = 100% Module Co-ordinator: Prof R Mason

-SC5201 Religion and Identity in Early Modern Britain SCOTCAT Credits: 40 SCQF Level 11 Semester: 1 or 2 Planned timetable: To be arranged.
+Learning and teaching methods and delivery:Weekly contact: Fortnightly tutorial.
+Assessment pattern: Coursework = 100% Module Co-ordinator: Prof R Mason lengion and mentity in Larry Modern Distant SCOTCAT Credits: 40 SCQF Level 11 Semester: 1 or 2 Planned timetable: To be arranged.
 The purpose of this module is to explore the significance of the Reformation in reshaping the ways in which Scots and Englishmen perceived themselves as members of distinct Protestant churches and communities in the sixteenth and seventeenth centuries and the extent to which such self-definitions promoted or challenged ideas of British religious unity and integration.
 It thus examines the emergence of separate ecclesiastical structures and identities in the decades before the Anglo-Scottish union of 1603 and the religious conflicts that arose from the Stuart monarchy's subsequent attempts to impose a highly contested understanding of British ecclesiastical conformity on their Scottish and English kingdoms.

-Programme module type: Optional for Early Modern History, Scottish Historical Studies or Reformation Studies Postgraduate Programme.
+Programme module type: mme module type: Optional for Early Modern History, Scottish Historical Studies or Reformation Studies Postgraduate Programme.
 Learning and teaching methods and delivery: Weekly contact: 2-hour seminar.
 Assessment pattern: Coursework = 100% Module Co-ordinator: Prof R Mason

-Two of the following in place of 40-credit option:
+SC5201 Religion and Identity in Early Modern Britain

+Two of: